encoreunjojo/hugojojo/content/posts/2023/dailydose.md

 draft: false
 hidemeta: false
 comments: true
 description: "An often updated list of what I find interesting to read or inspiring.
-Referenced by month."
+Referenced by quarters."
 ShowReadingTime: true
 ShowBreadCrumbs: true
 ShowPostNavLinks: true